-Kevin Cash ran through life like his tail was on fire. looking back, I often wonder if he didn't have the right idea.
-Life is like a big assed blanket and if we stand still long enough, or worse, just sit and watch, it will eventually smother us all.
+Kevin Cash ran through life like his tail was on fire.
+Looking back, I often wonder if he didn't have the right idea.
+Life is like a big assed wool blanket and if we stand still long enough, or worse, just sit and watch, it will eventually smother us all.

 We laughed that there was nothing inside that shiny walnut box but the ass end of big joint in a roach clip.
 We joked about it because we had all seen it coming, and, each in our own way, had tried to warn him.
 We always presented ourselves like a stoic bunch of sad-eyed losers but a little bit deeper down, underneath the thin layer of epidermis we passed off to the public, our hearts were drowning.
 It was like being at the funeral of Icarus.
 All of us got a little sunburned, but it was always Kevin who flew the highest.

 "Pop, is there anything about your God forsaken life that you actually regret?"